coen-hyde/secrets/README.md

 - Add environment variable export
 - Add import ability
 - Allow multiple scopes.
 A scope is a container for secrets and member permissions.
-- Allow multiple keybase users to be added at once.
 - Consider supporting other encryption backends such as pgp.